YauhenBichel/Kubernetes-Learning/Namespaces.md

     image: nginx

 And then we can just kubectl apply it without the -n flag, and this pod would be created in the defined namespace.

+As we have seen before, when we create a service, Kubernetes will allow us to access that service with a DNS entry using the service name.
+So if we have a service called my-service, we can access it with something like $ curl http://my-service.
+These DNS entries are also scoped by namespace, so the path will be <service-name>.<namespace-name>, and when the namespace-name is omitted, the current namespace is assumed.
+Using the previous example, it would be the same thing as calling http://my-service.default.
+Let’s see that in action.

+To make it easier to see what’s happening in our example, we will use the hellok8s image we have built before, running a different version in each namespace, and then we will create the exact same service in both namespaces.